Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Results

 \subsection{Structure and chemical composition}

-The GI-XRD spectra of the coating samples are shown on Fig. \ref{FIG.XRD}, where it can be seen that diffraction peaks at about 27$^\circ$, 40$^\circ$, 44$^\circ$ and 68$^\circ$ are already present in the as-deposited coating.
+The GI-XRD diffractograms of the coating samples are shown on Fig. \ref{FIG.XRD}, where it can be seen that diffraction peaks at about 27$^\circ$, 40$^\circ$, 44$^\circ$ and 68$^\circ$ are already present in the as-deposited coating.
 Those peaks fairly match the $2\theta$ values expected for a crystalline tetragonal structure (JCPDS 70-2269) \cite{Quesnel00,Ristau02,Yu07}.
 Other peaks between 50$^\circ$ and 60$^\circ$ are mainly due to the background signal of the silicon substrate.
 The change of coating peaks was minimal for the annealed samples, as they became just slightly higher and narrower.
+The presence of a poly-crystalline phase in the coatings is particularly relevant for gravitational-wave detectors, since it usually is a source of scattered light and hence of optical loss and noise.

 Results of the RBS measurements are listed in Table \ref{TABLE_RBS}.
 Relative atomic concentrations and density $\rho$ were deduced from SIMNRA simulations \cite{Mayer99} of the RBS spectrum acquired on each sample.
 The Mg/F concentration ratio is compatible with 0.5 for all samples, before and after annealing, within the measurement uncertainty.
 In addition, all samples contain 3-5\% O and 0.4-0.5\% H, and are contaminated by the sputtering gas (0.5-0.8\% Xe) and by Mo from the sputtering source grids.
 The Mo content increases from about 0.4\% at the substrate interface to 0.7\% near the surface.
 All the samples also contain traces of Cu, Ar and Ta ($<0.1$\%).
 The areal atomic density found with RBS can be divided by the layer thickness measured via spectroscopic ellipsometry (206 nm), to find a coating density $\rho$ close to 3.0 g/cm$^3$ for all samples.
 According to our analisys, the sample annealed at $T_a=500$ $^\circ$C also featured a 3.7 nm thick top layer of MgO, assuming an MgO bulk density of 3.85 g/cm$^3$; hence, this sample apparently suffered from some surface degradation due to oxidation. \begingroup \squeezetable